clue/clue.engineering/www/_posts/2020-07-11 announcing-reactphp-http.md

 $loop->run();
 ```

+It's async from the ground up and allows concurrently sending any number of HTTP requests.
 Does this look familiar to you?
 The code has been imported from [clue/reactphp-buzz](https://clue.engineering/2018/introducing-reactphp-buzz),
 so it's already battle-tested in production.